JoshuaKGoldberg/Goldblog/content/blog/tslint-maintenance/index.md

 Again, if you have the chance to maintain a project, I'd highly recommend you do it.
 But don't go overboard -- don't let it be a significant portion of your life unless you're ready to manage significant emotional balancing.
+Maintainer burnout is a real issue you need to pay attention to in yourself and on your projects.

 Eventually I'd like to take on more responsibilities in the community again.
 But it'll be a while before I'm ready.